 So what is a heat pump?

-A heat pump is part of a home heating and cooling system and is installed outside your home, taking the place of your air conditioner.
-Despite the name, heat pumps do not generate heat – they transfer heat from one place to another using refrigerant.
-When in cooling mode a heat pump and an air conditioner are functionally identical, absorbing heat from the indoor air and releasing it through the outdoor unit.
-Heat pumps can also reverse the flow of refrigerant and have a heating mode, where air conditioners do not.
+Now this is the exciting part - Heat pumps can also reverse the flow of refrigerant and have a heating mode, where air conditioners do not.
 When in heating mode a heat pump absorbs heat energy from the outside air (even in cold temperatures) and transfers it to the indoor air.
-By comparison, a furnace creates heat through burning natural gas/LP.
-Burning fuel for heat vs transferring heat makes heat pumps a more efficient way to heat your home, being friendly to the environment and your wallet.
+By comparison, a furnace creates heat by burning natural gas/LP.
+Burning fuel for heat vs transferring heat makes heat pumps a more efficient way to heat your home, while also being friendly to the environment and your wallet.
 Speaking of your wallet, some of the rebates on heat pumps will blow you away, typically returning thousands of dollars to you following the install.
-See the rebates section below for more details.
+Call us today at 608-782-4035 to learn more about heat pump and their rebates.

 How do they work in our colder climate?